Edward201323/Measuring-electron-charge-to-mass-ratio/README.md

-# Electric-Dipoles
+# Thompson Experiment
-Electric Dipole Simulator.
+Finds the radius